VC's: Have corporate innovation departments chosen the wrong idol

 On the one hand, it is easy to see why VCs are idols for innovation.
 You can barely name a champion of innovation, without naming at least one of the funds that made it successful.
 For every WhatsApp, there is a Sequoia (who turned $60m into $3bn).
 For every Alibaba, there is a Softbank (who turned $20m into $60bn).

-The theory is sound too.
-As you might have read in Al’s series on the theory of innovation, capitalism is an effective route to finding winners.
+The theory is sound too, capitalism is an effective route to finding winners.
 Making a number of bets and ‘pruning’ portfolios until a winner emerges.
 Venture Capitalists are good at capitalism (clue’s in the title).

 But whilst Venture Capital is an effective way to find winners, it is not a particularly efficient means to do so.
 For the successes, there are thousands of flops that we don’t hear about — not to mention a number in the middle, who just tread water.
 Of the 10,000 companies that receive venture funding every year, 0.06% become billion dollar companies (or ‘unicorns’).
 And even then, valuations aren’t always a reliable indicator of success.